Online Gaming: A Booming Industry

 USDC is a price-stable and transparent digital dollar stablecoins that is fully backed by reserved assets held in by regulated financial institutions that are attested by leading accounting firm, Grant Thornton LLP monthly.

 Additionally, USDC currently supports the Ethereum blockchain, which is the leading network for blockchain gaming.
 Finally, in combination with Circle’s suite of platform services, game developers can leverage USDC to seamlessly integrate stablecoin payments infrastructure into their games’ ecosystems to enable a broad range of programmatic payments, payouts, and wallet balances for gamers.

 Circle enables game developers to seamlessly integrate digital dollar stablecoins into their in-game payment infrastructures and economies.

 The suite of Circle products allows game developers to implement an entire dollar-denominated, in-game payments infrastructure that can be used across games as well as outside of the gaming sphere.

 The Circle Account enables account holders to accept 80+ global currencies and convert them into USDC to securely store, make, and receive on-chain digital dollar stablecoin payments.
 Game developers can use a Circle Account to manage their tokenized US dollars and seamlessly pay third-parties.

-The Circle Payments product allows game developers to accept traditional fiat currency payments (debit cards, credit cards, ACH payments, wires and more) that automatically settle in USDC.
+Payments allows game developers to accept traditional fiat currency payments (debit cards, credit cards, ACH payments, wires and more) that automatically settle in USDC.
 This enables games that use USDC as a native in-game currency to allow players to fund their gaming accounts using traditional payment methods in addition to digital currency.

-The Digital Dollar Accounts product allows game developers to easily integrate digital stablecoin wallets into their game, which alleviates the need to build an in-game payments infrastructure from scratch or to build traditional banking relationships.
+Accounts allows game developers to easily integrate digital stablecoin wallets into their game, which alleviates the need to build an in-game payments infrastructure from scratch or to build traditional banking relationships.
 Additionally, it enables the seamless transfer of funds to the game’s players as well as third parties.